Shayanvatsa/Shayanvatsa/README.md

 # 💫 About Me:
 Hi, I am Shayan Vatsa pursuing Bachelors in Computer science Engineering with majors in Cybersecurity.
-I am a passionate developer and cybersec enthusiast.
+I am a passionate developer and Cybersecurity enthusiast.

 ## 🌐 Socials: